pk-auth WebAuthn on the JVM

 com.codeheadsystems:pk-auth-testkit In-memory

-InMemoryX for every SPI plus a FakeAuthenticator for driving WebAuthn ceremonies from unit tests.
+In-memory SPI implementations plus a FakeAuthenticator for driving WebAuthn ceremonies from unit tests.
 Always on the test classpath.

 com.codeheadsystems:pk-auth-persistence-jdbi Postgres